dodobirb/10-Unsupervised-Learning---Data-thru-SKLearn-K-Means/README.md

+# 10: Unsupervised Learning - Data thru SKLearn, K-Means
-#### FinTech Bootcamp - Module 10 Challenge
+FinTech Boot Camp Module 10 Challenge

 ---
-# Crypto Portfolio Performance through K-Means Unsupervised Learning

 Competition in the cryptocurrency market is fierce, so I propose a novel approach to assembling crypto investment portfolios.
 Instead of basing analysis on just  returns and volatility, I have included other factors that might impact the crypto market—leading to better performance for your portfolio.